 |Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff|

-The Recreation and Sport Studies program hosted a site team visit from the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) during Spring of 2014.
+The Recreation and Leisure Studies program hosted a site team visit from the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) during Spring of 2014.
 COAPRT is the academic accreditation branch of the National Recreation and Park Association (NRPA).

-Using evidence-based data and data-driven results and continuous improvement outcomes from the program's planning documents, Shepherd University's Recreation and Sport Studies self study will demonstrate how it complies with the standards of excellence set by COAPRT in its Learning Outcomes Standards and Assessment.
+Using evidence-based data and data-driven results and continuous improvement outcomes from the program's planning documents, Shepherd University's Recreation and Leisure Studies self study will demonstrate how it complies with the standards of excellence set by COAPRT in its Learning Outcomes Standards and Assessment.

-Recreation and Sport Studies Program
+Recreation and Leisure Studies Program

-The Recreation Baccalaureate Degree in the HPERS department at Shepherd University focuses on the management of Recreation and Sport Services.
+The Recreation Baccalaureate Degree in the HPERS department at Shepherd University focuses on the management of Recreation and Leisure Services.
 The curriculum consists of core courses that prepare students for a variety of careers in the recreation/sport field.
 Within this program are seven (6) specializations: Sport and Event Management; Public Recreation and Park Administration; Sport Marketing; Therapeutic Recreation; Sport Communications; and Athletic Coaching and Officiating.
 Accreditation is sought for the professional program only.

-Recreation and Sport Studies Program Learning Outcomes
+Recreation and Leisure Studies Program Learning Outcomes

 shall demonstrate entry-level knowledge of the